JeffSteinbok/hass-dreo/README.md

 ## Compatability
 Currently supported fans:
-The integration will not load if the fan is of another model.

 - DR-HTF001S
 - DR-HTF008S

+The integration will not load if the fan is of another model.
+If you have a different model that you can try, let me know in the [https://github.com/JeffSteinbok/hass-dreo/issues](Issues) and I'll add it.
+Please make sure to include:
+* Model - in the format above
+* Number of speeds the fan supports (not including "off")
+* Does the fan support oscilating?
+* What preset modes are supported?
+* Is temperature supported?

 ## Installation
 _I plan to add HACS support in the near future, but for now, this is manually installed._